SilkRose/Pony/stories/pink-reflections/pink-reflections.md

 "I can handle the pressure!"
 Pinkie almost screams.

 *"You already put a lot on your plate, and your friends only add to it.
-If you told them, they could take some from you, help you like you help them.
+If you told them, they could take some from you– help you like you help them.
 That's what friends are for."*

 "I don't need to burden them with my problems."